Stockholm, Sweden

 Budget-Friendly Options

-Generator Stockholm - Stylish hostel in Norrmalm offering affordable dorms and private rooms.
-Expect a lively atmosphere and modern amenities.
+1. Generator Stockholm: A stylish hostel in Norrmalm offering affordable dormitory beds and private rooms.
+Expect a trendy design, social atmosphere, and convenient location near Central Station.

 Mid-Range Hotels